Mtnikmaram/project1/README.md

 persian mobile site was tested on the following browsers with no visible issues for the user.
 Google Chrome and Mozilla Firefox.
 All the features was great.

+## bugs

+I find some bugs in my code :
+* The most bug was using space in my file names of the images : so  i double check the codes
+* I have forgotten to creat asset folder : this part was told from the mentor
+* The nav bar was not in the write color : I changed the color and the position
+* The display was not in form : I search the web to fix the issue

 ## Deployment

 ### **To deploy the project**